Connecticut Court Records

 Provide Identification and Pay Any Required Fees

-In accordance with state law, interested parties who wish to obtain copies of criminal court records may be required to provide a government-issued photo ID and may be charged a fee before obtaining these records.
+Depending on the government agency, persons who wish to obtain copies of criminal court records may be required to provide a government-issued photo ID and may be charged a fee before obtaining these records.
 The fee typically depends on the number of copies and the storage medium of the records being requested by the interested party.

 How Do I Find Connecticut Criminal Court Records by Mail?